ueberdosis/hocuspocus/docs/guide/documents.md

 const server = Server.configure({
   async onLoadDocument(data): Doc {
-    // The tiptap collaboration extension uses shared types of a single y-doc
+    // The Tiptap collaboration extension uses shared types of a single y-doc
     // to store different fields in the same document.
-    // The default field in tiptap is simply called "default" const fieldName = 'default'
+    // The default field in Tiptap is simply called "default" const fieldName = 'default'

     // Check if the given field already exists in the given y-doc.